brunolnetto/regex-agent-mvp/README.md

 python3 main.py --prompt-file examples.txt --non-interactive
 ```
 - In non-verbose mode, you get a summary table with: prompt, regex, and status (valid/invalid) for each pattern.

 ---

+## Output
+- All results are saved in a timestamped subdirectory under `results/report-YYYY-MM-DD/`.
+- Output includes:
+  - `results.json`: Full results for all patterns.
+  - `results.csv`: Tabular results for easy review.
+  - `report.md`: Markdown summary report.
+- In non-verbose mode, a summary table is printed to the console for each prompt.

+---